 - The inverter is rated with an IPX5\1 waterproof rating and an IP5X\2 dustproof rating when the operation panel (FR-DU08-01), the front cover, the wiring cover, and the cable glands are securely fixed with screws. - The items enclosed with the inverter such as the Instruction Manual or CD are not rated with the IPX5 waterproof or IP5X dustproof ratings. - Although the inverter is rated with the IPX5 waterproof and IP5X dustproof ratings, it is not intended for use in water.
-Also, the ratings do not guarantee protection of the inverter from needless submersion in water or being washed under strong running water such as a shower. - Do not pour or apply the following liquids over the inverter: water containing soap, detergent, or bath additives; sea water; swimming pool water; warm water; boiling water; etc. - The inverter is intended for indoor\4 installation and not for outdoor installation.
-Avoid places where the inverter is subjected to direct sunlight, rain, sleet, snow, or freezing temperatures. - If the operation panel (FR-DU08-01) is not installed, if the screws of the operation panel are not tightened, or if the operation panel is damaged or deformed, the IPX5 waterproof performance and the IP5X dustproof performance are impaired.
-If any abnormalities are found on the operation panel, ask for an inspection and repair. - If the screws of the front cover or the wiring cover are not tightened, if any foreign matter (hair, sand grain, fiber, etc.) is stuck between the inverter and the gasket, if the gasket is damaged, or if the front cover or the wiring cover is damaged or deformed, the IPX5 waterproof performance and the IP5X dustproof performance are impaired.
-If any abnormalities are found on the front cover, wiring cover, or the gasket of the inverter, ask for an inspection and repair. - the gasket of the inverter, ask for an inspection and repair.
+Also, the ratings do not guarantee protection of the inverter from needless submersion in water or being washed under - Do not pour or apply the following liquids over the inverter: water containing soap, detergent, or bath additives; sea water; swimming pool water; warm water; boiling water; etc. - The inverter is intended for indoor\4 installation and not for outdoor installation.
+Avoid places where the inverter is subjected to direct sunlight, rain, sleet, snow, or freezing temperatures - If the operation panel (FR-DU08-01) is not installed, if the screws of the operation panel are not tightened, or if the operation panel is damaged or deformed, the IPX5 waterproof performance and the IP5X dustproof - If the screws of the front cover or the wiring cover are not tightened, if any foreign matter (hair, sand grain, fiber, etc.) is stuck between the inverter and the gasket, if the gasket is demonstrated on the between the inverter and the gasket. damaged, or if the front cover or the wiring cover is damaged or deformed, the IPX5 waterproof performance and the IP5X dustproof performance are impaired.
+If any abnormalities are found on the front cover, wiring cover, or - the gasket of the inverter, ask for an inspection and repair.
 Cable glands are important components to maintain the waterproof and dustproof performances.
 Be sure to use cable glands of the recommended size and shape or equivalent.
-The standard protective bushes cannot sufficiently maintain the IPX5 waterproof performance and the IP5X dustproof performance. - If a cable gland is damaged or deformed, the IPX5 waterproof performance and the IP5X dustproof performance are timpaired.
-If any abnormalities are found on the cable glands, ask the manufacturer of the cable glands for an inspection and repair. - To maintain the waterproof and dustproof performances of the inverter, daily and periodic inspections are recommended regardless of the presence or absence of abnormalities. - \1 IPX5 refers to protection of the inverter functions against water jets from any direction when about 12.5-liter water\3 is injected from a nozzle with an inside diameter of 6.3 mm from the distance of about 3 m for at least 3 minutes. - \2 IP5X refers to protection of the inverter functions and maintenance of safety when the inverter is put into a stirring device containing dust of 75 μm or smaller in diameter, stirred for 8 hours, and then removed from the device. - \3 Water here refers to fresh water at room temperature (5 to 35°C). - \4 Indoor here refers to the environments that are not affected by climate conditions.
+The standard protective bushes cannot sufficiently maintain the IPX5 waterproof performance and - If a cable gland is damaged or deformed, the IPX5 waterproof performance and the IP5X dustproof performance and the IP5X dustproof performance are impaired.
+If any abnormalities are found on the cable glands, ask the manufacturer of the cable glands for an inspection and repair. - To maintain the waterproof and dustproof performances of the inverter, daily and periodic inspections are recommended regardless of the presence or absence of abnormalities. - IPX5 refers to protection of the inverter functions against water jets from \1 any direction when about 12 5-liter water is injected from a nozzle with an inside diameter of 6.3 mm from the distance of about 3 m for at least 3 minutes - \2 IP5X refers to protection of the inverter functions and maintenance of safety when the inverter is put into a stirring device containing dust of 75 μm or smaller in diameter, stirred for 8 hours, and then removed from the device - Water here refers to fresh water at room temperature (5 to 35°C). \3 - Indoor here refers to the environments that are not affected by climate \4 conditions.